 Patient-reported outcome measures

 Outcome measures can also be reported by patients and their families.
 Measures of treatment outcomes from the patient's perspective are called patient-reported outcome measures (PROMs).
-PROMs are an important part of outcomes measurement because they provide a patient-led assessment of health, and health-related quality of life.
+PROMs are an important part of outcomes measurement because they provide a patient-centred assessment of health, function and quality of life.

 Comparing ourselves to other centres